-In 2003, in Hanoi, when I traveled with Sushma and Paawan from Mumbai, they admitted to me later that at first they guessed I was from India.
+In 2003, in Hanoi, I traveled with Sushma and Paawan from Mumbai.
+They admitted to me later that at first they guessed I was from India.

 Last December, when I was in Cairo, the hotel staff addressed me in Arabic.

 Recently, in a retail shop in Miami, once again, the sales lady spoke to me in Spanish.
 This is just the latest example of a common occurrence.

 What’s going on?
 Do I present “international” facial features?
 Some “trans-national” coloring?
 A “global” carriage?
 Posture?
 Bearing?

 Am I one of the very small but significant percentage of the population of European background who carries a Mongol genetic marker?
 My Hebrew name is Moshe ben Chaim ha Levi.
 I am a descendant of the ancient Israeli Tribe of Levi.
 Do I carry the genes from the Levant?